Contact Your Representatives

 • NJ Governor Phil Murphy

-• Your NJ State Senators
+• Your NJ State Senator and Assembly

-• Your Municipalities Mayor
+• Your Municipality’s Committee

 We need you to contact each of these individuals and ask them to contact the DEP, share your concerns and ask them to advocate on your behalf